MIT-CAVE/rc-cli/README.md

     rc-cli version
     ```

-9. Continue to the [Bootstrap your Project section](#bootstrap-your-project) below
+9. Continue to the [Create your Project section](#create-your-project) below

-## Bootstrap your Project
+## Create your Project
 1. Get available commands
   ```
   rc-cli help
   ```

-2. Bootstrap a project in your current directory
+2. Create a project in your current directory
   - Note: Feel free to change `my-app` to any name you want
   ```
   rc-cli new-app my-app